iamjdpatel/iamjdpatel/README.md

 🔭 5+ years with iOS using Objective-C, Swift & SwiftUI.😋

-🌱 Currently learning Flutter.
+🌱 Currently learning to create Swift Package & XCFrameworks.

-🤔 I’m looking for help with State Management in Flutter.
+🤔 I’m looking for help to integrate binary target of XCFramework in Swift Package.

 💬 Ask me about SwiftUI.